junobuild/brand/README.md

 ## Slogans

-If you have built a project using [Juno], you can display these slogans on your pages as a way of showing your appreciation.
-Thank you for your support 🙏.
+If you've built a project using [Juno], you're welcome to display these slogans on your pages as a token of your appreciation.
+We appreciate your support! 🙏

+- Built on Juno
+- Crafted with Juno

+And if you're looking to promote building to encourage other developers adopt Juno, you can use this slogan:

 - Build with Juno
-- Built on Juno
-- Powered by Juno

 ### Badges